Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Classification based on pure kinematics

-\cite{Neichel2008} found a great agreement between the kinematic classification and classification based on pure morphological analysis. \cite{Hammer2009} defined 3 different morpho-kinematical classes:\\ $\bullet$ Rotating spiral disks are galaxies that show a rotating velocity field and a dispersion peak at the dynamical centre (see e.g. \citealt{Flores2006}), and with the appearance of a spiral galaxy.\\ $\bullet$ Non$-$relaxed (Nonvirialized) systems are galaxies with velocity fields incompatible from a rotational velocity field and with peculiar morphology.\\ $\bullet$ Semi$-$relaxed (Semivirialized) systems show either a rotational velocity field and a peculiar morphology or a velocity field incompatible from rotation and a spiral morphology. \\ This kind of classification and the degree of virialization scheme has been presented by \cite{Hammer2009}. \\ According to the above, WLM seems to be intermediate between non$-$virialized and semi$-$virialized systems.
+\cite{Neichel2008} found a fine agreement between the kinematic classification and classification based on pure morphological analysis.
+Furthermore, \cite{Hammer2009} defined three different morpho-kinematical classes: r1) rotating spiral disks are galaxies that show a rotating velocity field and a dispersion peak at the dynamical centre (see e.g., \citealt{Flores2006}) and with the appearance of a spiral galaxy; 2) non-relaxed (Nonvirialized) systems are galaxies with velocity fields that are incompatible from a rotational velocity field and are characterized by a peculiar morphology; 3) semi-relaxed (Semivirialized) systems show either a rotational velocity field and a peculiar morphology or a velocity field incompatible from rotation and a spiral morphology. \\ This kind of classification and the degree of virialization scheme was previously presented by \cite{Hammer2009} and on its basis, \object{WLM} apepars to be in an intermediate category between non-virialized and semi-virialized systems.